 As critical as it is to understand Macedonian culture and etiquette during the recruitment process, you and your recruiting team should also consider some of the more technical aspects of staffing in the country.
 To keep the hiring process as efficient as possible and ensure that your company stays compliant, you’ll need to understand the local recruitment channels as well as your legal obligations as the employer.

 Your company has a variety of options when it comes to sourcing talent and advertising your open positions.
-It’s important to note that the country does require international companies to post job listings in local newspapers and publications.
+It’s important to note that the country does require international companies to post job listings in local newspapers and publications and those job listings must contain certain details like position title, schedule, and salary.
 Many companies also advertise jobs online.

 Legal Requirements for Staffing and Recruiting in Macedonia